Predefined Functions

 int: ord (string: string)

-Return the ascii code of the first character in string and -1 if the given string is empty.
+Return the ASCII code of the first character in string and -1 if the given string is empty.

 void: print (string: string)